kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 #### Prefix list and Route Map Configuration

-***This configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***
+***The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***

 Route Servers accept default routes from LBEdges and all routes from Hosts if they match the defined prefix length (cf. OVHcloud rules for IPv4 and IPv6 prefix length).
 Route Servers advertise Hosts routes to LBEdges and Default routes to Hosts.